go-east/machine-learning-competitions/README.md

 Happy contributing!

 For any questions or concerns, please open an issue or submit a pull request.
 Let's work together to make this repository a comprehensive resource for all financial machine learning enthusiasts!

+This Repo is inspired by https://mlcontests.github.io/.
+This one is only focusing on financial machine learning competition!